laidbackware/vmware-lab-builder/README.md

 # vmware-lab-builder
-Build a nested vSphere lab with Ansible
+Build a nested vSphere lab with Ansible.

+## <span style="color:red">Breaking Changes</span>

+The vSphere with Tanzu modules have been converted to Ansible Galaxy modules, meaning the role have changed, so you must update to use version 6 of the build container.

+When pulling this repo, be sure to use the latest version of the container image or check the dependency setup, to ensure the the roles have all the required dependencies.

 ## Description
 You can use the ansible playbooks in this repo to build out nested ESXi hosts, deploy a vCenter and configure clusters.
 ESXi/vCenter 6.7 and 7.0 are supported.
 The main design goal of this project is to be able to provide both opinionated deployment with few variables and to have the ability to fully customize the deployment.